-PRE-PROFESSIONAL CONCENTRATION
+BIOLOGY MAJOR PRE-PROFESSIONAL CONCENTRATION

-The Pre-Professional Program at Emmanuel College is designed to fulfill the admissions requirements for entrance into many professional medical programs including Doctor of Medicine, Doctor of Osteopathic Medicine, Doctor of Optometry, Doctor of Dentistry, etc. The program provides a challenging and rigorous course of study designed to prepare students to think critically, learn, retain and apply large amounts of information to successfully solve problems.
+The BS-Biology degree with a Pre-Professional Concentration at Emmanuel College is designed to fulfill the admissions requirements for entrance into many professional medical programs including Doctor of Medicine, Doctor of Osteopathic Medicine, Doctor of Optometry, Doctor of Dentistry, etc. The program provides a challenging and rigorous course of study designed to prepare students to think critically, learn, retain and apply large amounts of information to successfully solve problems.
 Most graduate programs in the medical or dental fields require a test (MCAT, DAT, OAT, etc.) as part of the application, for which students will need to study and prepare to afford the best chance of entrance into the program of their choice.
 Since these requirements vary among these graduate programs, the student will need to review the entrance requirements for programs of interest to ensure that all requirements for that program are met.

 The student must have completed the core curriculum requirements and earned a cumulative grade point average of 2.0 or above on all work attempted.
-A minimum grade of "C-" is required in MA 175, PY 210, SC 101, and SC 111 for entry into the program.
+A minimum grade of "C-" is required in MA 175, PY 210, and BIO 111 for entry into the program.